 How to Use a Self-Directed IRA LLC to Invest in Cryptocurrency?

-1. Establish a Self-Directed IRA account with IRA Financial Group.
+Our team will help you establish a Self-Directed IRA account with IRA Financial Group.

-4. You, as manager of the LLC, will open a bank account for the LLC at any local bank.
+You, as manager of the LLC, will open a bank account for the LLC at any local bank.
 IRA Financial Group will draft an LLC Operating Agreement identifying you as manager of the LLC and the IRA as the sole member.

-5. You, as manager of the LLC, will then have checkbook control over all the assets/funds in the IRA LLC to make the cryptocurrency investment.
+You, as manager of the LLC, will then have checkbook control over all the assets/funds in the IRA LLC to make the cryptocurrency investment.

 IRA Financial Group’s Private Key Control Self-Directed IRA LLC

-Our Private Key Self-Directed IRA LLC solution will allow you to have total control over your cryptos, either via an exchange, such as Coinbase, or through a digital or hard wallet that you hold and control.
-You, as manager of the LLC, will have total control over your crypto wallet and be the sole person in control of the wallet’s private key.
+Our Private Key Self-Directed IRA LLC solution will allow you to have total control over your cryptos through an exchance, like Coinbase, or a digital or hard wallet that you hold and control.
+As manager of the LLC, you have total control over your crypto wallet.
+You can also be the sole person in control of the wallet’s private key.
 Some IRA custodians require that you use their brokers to buy and sell your cryptos and they arrange for the safekeeping of the cryptocurrencies, including holding the private key and the cryptocurrencies themselves.

-Note: Whatever platform you decide to use if contemplating investing retirement funds into cryptocurrencies, it is vital that Investors understand the financial risks.
-Cryptocurrency IRA investors should have the financial ability to bear the risks of a cryptocurrency investment, and a potential total loss of their investment.
-Cryptocurrency investments, such as Bitcoins, are uncertain and highly volatile.
-Any retirement account investor interested in using retirement funds to invest in cryptocurrencies should do their diligence and proceed with caution.
+Note: Whatever platform you decide to use if investing retirement funds into cryptocurrencies, it is vital that Investors understand the financial risks.
+Cryptocurrency IRA investors must have the financial stability to bear the risks of such an investment, and its potential total loss.
+We always advise that you proceed with caution and do your research.